close

 History of MRF

 How MRF came into existence is no less than a dramatic movie.
-The company was started in 1946 by KM Mammen Mappillai as a toy balloon unit..
+The company was started by KM Mammen Mappillai as a toy balloon unit.

-It was only in the year 1952 when MRF ventured into the manufacturing of tread rubber and just in a few years of time they became the market leaders with 50% market share.
-But they commercially entered into the tyre making business in the year 1961 when they collaborated with Mansfield Tire & Rubber company based in the USA and within a few years, the company set up its overseas office in Beirut and with this MRF became the first company in India to export tyres.
-And by this time the company opened its various plants in different parts of India.
+It was only in the year 1952 when MRF ventured into the manufacturing of tread rubber, and just in a few years of time, it became the market leader with a 50% market share.
+But they commercially entered into the tyre-making business in the year 1961 when they collaborated with Mansfield Tire & Rubber company based in the USA and within a few years, the company set up its overseas office in Beirut, and with this, MRF became the first company in India to export tyres.
+And by this time, the company had opened its various plants in different parts of India.

-By 1970’s MRF became the first company to manufacture and market Nylon passenger car tyres.
+By the 1970s, MRF became the first company to manufacture and market Nylon passenger car tyres.
 Moving forward, the company launched tyres for two-wheeler vehicles.
-1980’s were marked as the years of sports for MRF where they set up MRF pace foundation.
-In the same decade, MRF collaborated with Hasbro International USA which is a toymaker company they did so to venture into toy-making business and this collaboration gave birth to Funskool India.
+The 1980s were marked as the years of sports for MRF, where they set up the MRF pace foundation.
+In the same decade, MRF collaborated with Hasbro International USA, which is a toymaker company, they did so to venture into the toy-making business, and this collaboration gave birth to Funskool India.

-We all know the passion MRF has for sports and in the year 1989 the company sponsored the MRF world series cricket tournament for the Jawaharlal Nehru Trophy.
-And just next year to this MRF brought the 6th world cup Boxing Championship to Mumbai.
-And in the late 90’s MRF ventured into F3 cars for the very first time.
+We all know the passion MRF has for sports, and in the year 1989, the company sponsored the MRF World Series cricket tournament for the Jawaharlal Nehru Trophy.
+And just next year to this, MRF brought the 6th world cup Boxing Championship to Mumbai.
+And in the late ’90s, MRF ventured into F3 cars for the very first time.
 In the same decade, the first T&S store in the country was inaugurated.
-Fast forward to the year 2007 MRF made a turnover of 1 Billion Dollars.
-And in the year 2015 MRF breaks into Forbes India’s Super 50 list of the best companies in India.
-Well, there is a lot more and the list is ever ending.
+Fast forward to the year 2007, MRF made a turnover of a billion dollars.
+And in the year 2015, MRF broke into Forbes India’s Super 50 list of the best companies in India.
+Well, there is a lot more, and the list is never-ending.

 Moving forward, take a look at the business model of MRF.